 Discounts for your success (advertising)!

 Be as natural as possible during the interview.
 You should be neither too humble nor too arrogant.
 It is also important to pay attention to the position for which you are applying.
 If you are applying for a managerial position, feel free to apply something.

 If, on the other hand, you were looking for a teamplayer in the job description, you will emphasize in the interview that you have achieved your success with your team.

 For an invitation to the interview, you should definitely thank.
 With it you can earn points.

 F as formulations

-Read the requirements profile carefully and follow them when formulating your cover letter.
-It is best to formulate as if you would fit into the place.
+Read the requirement profile carefully and use it as a guide when formulating your cover letter.
+Preferably forms You as if you would fit the position purely by chance.